gzgracez/CS-109A-Final-Project/docs/final_notebook/models.md

 A random forest, at the same depth as the decision tree (namely a depth of 6) performs even better.
 The test data reaches an accuracy of about 92.6% in the training at 91.5% in the test.

 # Bagging
+Our next ensemble method is bagging.

-Create 45 bootstrapped datasets, fitting a decision tree to each of them and saving their predictions:
+We create 45 bootstrapped datasets, fitting a decision tree to each of them and saving their predictions:

 ```python